uscms-software-and-computing/uscms-software-and-computing.github.io/pages/docs/interns_page.md

 ---
 permalink: /docs/intern.html
 layout: default
-title: Information to add or update summer interns
+title: Information to add or update interns
 pagetype: doc
 ---

-### Adding a New Summer Intern Page
+### Adding a New Intern Page

 #### USCMS Software & Computing website
 In order to add your information, we request you to please supply a photo ( First_Name-Last_Name.jpg or .png - 320x240 pixels) and a paragraph summarizing your project’s goals.